Azure/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

 # Lab 3.
-Fine-tune a language model for chat completion in the Azure AI
+Fine-tune a language model for chat completion in the Azure AI Foundry

 ## Introduction